NuGet/docs.microsoft.com-nuget/docs/release-notes/Known-Issues.md

 ## Changing the capitalization of NuGet package IDs breaks package restore

-As discussed at length on [this GitHub issue](https://github.com/Particular/NServiceBus/issues/1271#issuecomment-20865932), changing the capitalization of NuGet packages can be done by NuGet support, but causes complications during package restore for users who have existing, differently-cased, packages in their local package cache.
+As discussed at length on [this GitHub issue](https://github.com/Particular/NServiceBus/issues/1271#issuecomment-20865932), changing the capitalization of NuGet packages can be done by NuGet support, but causes complications during package restore for users who have existing, differently-cased, packages in their *global-packages* folder.
 We recommend only requesting a case change when you have a way to communicate with existing users of your package about the break that may occur to their build-time package restore.

 ## Reporting issues